async-rs/async-std/docs/src/tutorial/handling_disconnection.md

 Another problem is that between the moment we detect disconnection in `connection_writer_loop` and the moment when we actually remove the peer from the `peers` map, new messages might be pushed into the peer's channel.
 To not lose these messages completely, we'll return the messages channel back to the broker.
-This also allows us to establish a useful invariant that the message channel strictly outlives the peer in the `peers` map, and makes the broker itself infailable.
+This also allows us to establish a useful invariant that the message channel strictly outlives the peer in the `peers` map, and makes the broker itself infallible.

 ## Final Code